The story of drinking in early America began before the Revolutionary War and continued after it.

 Describing the traditional mechanism that had earlier controlled drinking abuse, Aaron and Musto22 pointed out an important fact.

 Sanctions to regulate conduct, operating within an overall context of civic cohesiveness, were intended to shame the offender before the community.
-The stocks or the wearing of the letter “D” subjected the drunkard to ridicule, and such ceremonies of public humiliation were assumed to have a deterrent power.
+The stocks or the wearing of the letter “D” subjected the drunkard to ridicule.
+Such ceremonies of public humiliation were assumed to have a deterrent power.
 However, with frenzied economic and geographic mobility, exile became self-imposed.
 The rootless individual, seeking his fortune, living by his own wits, and answerable to no social superior, became celebrated as the national character ideal.
 This demolished the stable, self-policing community.
 Consequently, the forms of behavioral management that grew out of an inherited concept of reciprocal rights and obligations became obsolete.

 Aaron and Musto elaborated.23